-The best soil potting mix includes the right nutrients for your containers.
+The best potting soil includes the right nutrients for your containers.
 It specifically has the right mix of air, moisture, structure and nutrients.

 Miracle Gro is a good example of a great mix.

-The air flowing through the Indoor potting soil mix allows the roots to breathe.
+The air flowing through the soil allows the roots to breathe.
 The mix should hold onto enough water for your plant to get what it needs, without drowning it.

 Any excess water should easily drain away.

-The structure of the potting soil mix will help the root system of the plant to grow strong and healthily and the nutrients should feed your plant.
+The structure of the soil will help the root system of the plant to grow strong and healthily and the nutrients should feed your plant.

-Most good potting soil mixes contain peat or sphagnum moss to give your plants the rich nutrients that they need.
+Most good nutrient rich potting soil mixes contain peat or sphagnum moss to give your plants the rich nutrients that they need.

 They also include perlite and vermiculite for drainage as the root ball of your houseplants shouldn’t be sat in water for long periods, which leaves them susceptible to root rot.